Overnight layover guide. Sleeping facilities in the public zone or boarding area

 Spending the night at the airport

-Those passengers who have a connection or initial departure flight in the early hours of the day will not have any inconvenience in spending the night at Frankfurt International Airport.
-Not only it stays open 24 hours a day, but there are also several services available throughout the night.
+Passengers with an early morning or early evening connecting or departure flight will have little difficulty spending the night at Frankfurt International Airport.
+As well as being open 24 hours a day, there are a number of services available throughout the night.

-Where to rest: In Terminal 1, concourse B is open 24 hours a day (concourses A, C and Z usually close down), and in Terminal 2 the most suitable area is on the second level.
-In Terminal 1, most seats have metal armrests, so they are not the best places to rest.
-But in Arrivals Hall of Terminal 2 there are seats without armrests, which are ideal if you grab two or three.
-Another option are the yoga rooms, available around the clock by gates C14-C16 and D1-D4.
-It is advisable to have a mask and earplugs, since the airport is quite lively at night and it is a bit noisy.
-If you have to sleep on the floor, have a blanket on hand, since it is usually cold.
+Where to rest: In Terminal 1, hall B is open 24 hours a day (halls A, C and Z are usually closed), and in Terminal 2 the most suitable area is on the second level.
+In Terminal 1, most of the seats have metal armrests, so they are not the best places to rest.
+But in the Arrivals area of Terminal 2, there are seats without armrests, making them ideal for resting using two or three of them.
+Another option is the 24-hour yoga rooms next to gates C14-C16 and D1-D4.
+It is advisable to have an eye mask and earplugs handy, as the airport is quite lively even at night and is often noisy.
+If you have to sleep on the floor, have a blanket handy, as it is usually a cold place.

-In the case of passengers in transit, which are already in the boarding area, besides the yoga rooms already mentioned, there are "Leisure Zones", relax areas with comfortable chairs, ideal for resting, close to gates A26, A50, B43 and D1-4.
-Passengers who get stuck at the airport for different reasons can ask for cots from an airport representative.
+For transfer passengers already in the boarding area, in addition to the aforementioned yoga rooms, there are "Leisure Zones", relaxation areas with more comfortable armchairs, ideal for rest, near gates A26, A50, B43 and D1-4.
+Passengers who are stranded at the airport for various reasons can ask a member of staff for cushions.

-Bathrooms: Showers available both in Terminal 1 and Terminal 2 with a small cost.
-There are also showers in the VIP lounges.
+Bathrooms: Showers are available in both Terminal 1 and Terminal 2 for a small fee.
+Showers are also available in the VIP lounges.

 Wi-Fi: Free and unlimited.
-There are also AC power-plugs and USB ports to recharge mobile devices.
+There are also power sockets and USB ports for recharging mobile devices.

-Entertainment area: A good place to spend the night is the public area of Terminal 1, with slot machines, games, internet kiosks, etc.
+Entertainment area: A good place for pastime is the public area of Terminal 1, with slot machines, games, internet kiosks, etc.

 Medical services: First aid and medical care available 24 hours a day in Terminal 1.

-Other services available around the clock: ATMs, currency exchange bureaus, children's play areas, baby changing facilities, prayer rooms, smoking lounges, yoga rooms, games rooms.
+Other services available around the clock: ATMs, children's entertainment areas, baby changing facilities, prayer rooms, smoking lounges, yoga rooms, game rooms.